Bridging the Semantic Gap for Categorical Data Clustering via Large Language Models: Experiments

 \subsection{Experimental Settings}

-\textbf{Eight benchmark categorical datasets} from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/}} are employed~\cite{dua2019uci}, with statistics in Table~\ref{tab:datasets}.
-The selection spans scales from 101 to 8,124 instances across diverse domains.
-Five datasets contain fewer than 500 instances, reflecting the reality that categorical data often originates from specialized domains with limited sample availability.
-This characteristic poses fundamental challenges for statistical co-occurrence methods, providing an ideal testbed for evaluating semantic enrichment.
+\textbf{Datasets.} Eight qualitative benchmarks from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/}}~\cite{dua2019uci} are adopted, with their basic statistics summarized in Table~\ref{tab:datasets}.
+The selection spans dataset sizes from $101$ to $8{,}124$ instances and covers a range of application domains, e.g., biological taxonomy, medical diagnosis, and consumer evaluation.
+Notably, five out of the eight datasets contain fewer than $500$ instances, which echoes the practical situation that qualitative data often arises in specialized scenarios with limited sample availability and therefore offers a fair testbed for the proposed framework.